ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Mandating Build on Ballerina Push and Install

-By default, the sources will now be built before pushing the package to Ballerina Central and before installing the package to the home repository.
+By default, the sources are built before pushing the package to Ballerina Central and before installing the package in the home repository.

 The `--no-build` flag could be used to skip building before pushing or installing.
 ```cmd